mad2342/MightyChargingJuggernaut/Source/MightyChargingJuggernaut/README.md

 - Juggernauts gain GUARDED state after making regular melee attacks.
 	- Instability reduction from standing/walking is applied
 	- Instability reduction from bracing is supressed
+- AI Juggernauts seems to make use of it too (needs final confirmation)
+	- Beware of "Brawler Banshees"!

 ## Known issues
 - As Guarded incorporates Entrenched at the moment (hardcoded via "GuardLevel") Juggernauts also get ENTRENCHED when brawling.